veyron812/OrangeHRM/README.md

 That should be discussed with developers to create the best approach in tests.

 ## Code execution workflow
- - Create 2 users (1 - Admin, 2 - ESS), assert confiramtion popup message was created
+ - Create 2 users (1 - Admin, 2 - ESS), assert confirmation popup message was created
  - Search both users by username on the Admin page (assert Search works as expected)
  - Use Reset button in the Search, assert Search values are back to default, assert table shown with all users
  - Delete User (ESS), assert User no more presented in the UI table, assert User was deleted from the database with SQL query